365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Old school reports for the kids which you can scan and save electronically

-- Tax and VAT records
+- Tax and VAT records that you’re no longer legally required to keep

-- Memberships to gym clubs etc
+- Memberships to gym clubs that you took out but never use

-- Subscriptions you never use
+- Subscriptions you never use but still pay out for

 - Any information that you can find on the internet if you need it